sloshy/fs2-es/docs/Introduction.md

 Now that we've gone through the library at large, there remains the question of exactly how much of this you need.
 If you are doing a small event-sourced program and maybe only have a few, finite sources of event-sourced state, you can get by with only `EventState` just fine.
 If you have a number that you are quite confident should fit in memory, but might be dynamic for other reasons, make a `MapRef[K, EventState]` or use some other pattern/structure to organize your state.
-If you need custom lifetime management built on top of that, feel free to write your own structures using `EphemeralResource` as well on top of that, or on the side as-needed.
+If you need custom lifetime management built on top of that, feel free to write your own structures using `ExpiringRef` as well on top of that, or on the side as-needed.
 Lastly, if you need all of that plus a key/value repository interface for your event-sourced state, `EventStateCache` should give you everything you need at once.
 It not only handles retrieving your state from your event log as you define it, but it also makes sure that you do not waste precious time or resources re-running the same event log queries by caching state in-memory.